Deep Dive Into Ecommerce Accounting (2022 US Guide)

 Ecommerce accounting is a growing service that will likely not disappear anytime soon.
 In fact, according to the US Census Bureau, ecommerce sales in 2016 were up 15% from 2015 and totaled $394 billion.

-This guide can help you get started with this process by explaining what is important when it comes time for tax season and how ecommerce businesses can make sure all of their expenses are accounted for.
+This guide can help you start this process by explaining what is essential when it comes time for tax season and how ecommerce businesses can ensure all of their expenses are accounted for.

 However, with this opportunity comes a lot of responsibility and complexity regarding accounting-related tasks such as taxes and bookkeeping.
 Fortunately, there are many tips today that make these processes much easier!

 What is Ecommerce Accounting?

 It’s the process of gathering, analyzing, organizing, and reporting financial data in an eCommerce company about commercial transactions and assets.
 Ecommerce businesses face a variety of challenges when it comes to accounting.

 The following are some of the eCommerce accounting difficulties faced by retailers:

 The three primary accounting categories are bookkeeping, reporting, and submitting tax returns.

 These accounting categories are broken down further into the following subcategories:

 - Financial Statements